Yashish92/Yashish92.github.io/_pages/about.md

 ======

 1. (May 2023) Three first author papers accepted for publication in Interspeech 2023
+ - Learning to Compute the Articulatory Representations of Speech with the MIRRORNET
+ - Speaker-independent Speech Inversion for Estimation of Nasalance
+ - Acoustic-to-Articulatory Speech Inversion Features for Mispronunciation Detection of /r/ in Child Speech Sound Disorders (equal contribution with Nina R. Benway)
+2. (May 2023) Our paper on "Audio data augmentation for acoustic-to-articulatory speech inversion" has been accepted for publication in the 31st European Signal Processing Conference(EUSIPCO) 2023
+3. (April 2023) I have been selected to IEEE ICASSP Rising Star Programme to present my thesis work at the ICASSP 2023
-2. (Feb 2023) Our paper "The Secret Source : Incorporating Source Features to Improve Acoustic-to-Articulatory Speech Inversion" has been accepted for publication in ICASSP 2023
+4. (Feb 2023) Our paper "The Secret Source : Incorporating Source Features to Improve Acoustic-to-Articulatory Speech Inversion" has been accepted for publication in ICASSP 2023
-3. (Sep 2022) Attended Interspeech 2022 in Incheon, South Korea to present our paper on "Acoustic-to-articulatory Speech Inversion with Multi-task Learning"
+5. (Sep 2022) Attended Interspeech 2022 in Incheon, South Korea to present our paper on "Acoustic-to-articulatory Speech Inversion with Multi-task Learning"
-4. (May 2022) Our paper "Acoustic-to-articulatory Speech Inversion with Multi-task Learning" has been accepted for publication in Interspeech 2022
+6. (May 2022) Our paper "Acoustic-to-articulatory Speech Inversion with Multi-task Learning" has been accepted for publication in Interspeech 2022
-5. (Jan 2022) Our paper "The MirrorNet: Learning Audio Synthesizer Controls Inspired by Sensorimotor Interactions" has been accepted for publication in ICASSP 2022
+7. (Jan 2022) Our paper "The MirrorNet: Learning Audio Synthesizer Controls Inspired by Sensorimotor Interactions" has been accepted for publication in ICASSP 2022
-6. (Dec 2021) Attended the 181st meeting of Acoustical Society of America in Seattle, WA to present our work on "Emotion Recognition with Articulatory Coordination Features"
+8. (Dec 2021) Attended the 181st meeting of Acoustical Society of America in Seattle, WA to present our work on "Emotion Recognition with Articulatory Coordination Features"
-7. (July 2021) Our paper "Multimodal Approach for Assessing Neuromotor Coordination in Schizophrenia using Convolutional Neural Networks" has been accepted for publication in ACM ICMI 2021
+9. (July 2021) Our paper "Multimodal Approach for Assessing Neuromotor Coordination in Schizophrenia using Convolutional Neural Networks" has been accepted for publication in ACM ICMI 2021
-8. (Dec 2020) Presented our work on "Inverted Vocal Tract Variables and Facial Action Units to Quantify Neuromotor Coordination in Schizophrenia" at 12th International Seminar on Speech Production (ISSP 2020)
+10. (Dec 2020) Presented our work on "Inverted Vocal Tract Variables and Facial Action Units to Quantify Neuromotor Coordination in Schizophrenia" at 12th International Seminar on Speech Production (ISSP 2020)